-The Company defers costs directly associated with acquiring third-party financing, primarily loan origination costs and related professional expenses.
+We defer costs directly associated with acquiring third-party financing, primarily loan origination costs and related professional expenses.
 Debt issuance costs are deferred and amortized using the effective interest rate method over the term of our senior secured Term Loan facility and the straight-line method for our Revolver facility.
 Debt issuance costs related to long-term debt are reflected as a direct deduction from the carrying amount of the debt.
-Amortization included in interest expense was \$5.1 million for the year ended December 31, 2020, and \$5.6 million and \$4.0 million for the years ended December 31, 2019 and 2018.
+Amortization included in interest expense was \$5.1 million for the year ended December 31, 2021, and \$5.1 million and \$5.6 million for the years ended December 31, 2020 and 2019.
 See Note K - Debt.